whannan1-umbc/Lab2/README.md

+# Lab 2
-# The user inputs 2 strings and then checks the hammering distance.
+## The user inputs 2 strings and then checks the hammering distance.

 # Compile
-gcc
+gcc -no-pie hamming.s -o hamming

 # Run
 ./hamming